SkroxiousDM/SkroxiousDM/docs/3.Classes/Mystic.md

 You can expend one or more Recovery Die to increase your maximum spell level by 1 per die to a maximum of half your proficiency modifier [round up].

+For example at 3rd level you could spend 1 recovery die [1/2 your PB of +2] to cast a spell you know as a level 3 spell.
+At 9th level you could spend 3 recovery dice to cast a spell you know at 8th level.

 ### SPELL MASTERY
 At 9th level, you have achieved such mastery over certain spells that you can cast them at will and gain no Corruption.
 Choose two 1st or 2nd level spells that you know.
 You can cast them at their base level without gaining any Corruption.
 If you cast them as a higher level, you gain Corruption as normal.